-Source: Quarterly Approved Project List update to the FY19-23 Capital Plan as of September 2020.
+Source: Quarterly Approved Project List update to the FY19-23 Capital Plan as of December 2020.

-In addition to the Board-approved FY19-23 Capital Plan, capital projects with project costs between \$2 million and \$10 million, which are funded from internal revenues, reserves and other non-borrowed sources, can be undertaken with the approval of the University's President.
-Thirty-seven such projects, totaling \$186 million, have been approved by the President; projects totaling \$79 million have been placed on hold due to the impacts on the University of the COVID-19 pandemic.
+In addition to the Board-approved FY19-23 Capital Plan, capital projects with project costs between \$2 million and \$10 million, which are funded from internal revenues, reserves and other non-borrowed sources, can be undertaken with the sole approval of the University's President.
+Thirty-six such projects, totaling \$184.3 million, have been approved by the President; projects totaling \$72.5 million have been placed on hold due to the impacts on the University of the COVID-19 pandemic.
 See "University Response to COVID-19."